Nitrux/kboot/README.md

 1. Reads the settings in the specified configuration file.
 2. Then, use `kexec` to load the selected kernel using the parameters from the configuration file.

-> _♦ Information: Kernel Boot is included by default starting with Nitrux 2.9.1._
+> _♦ Information: Kernel Boot is included by default, starting with Nitrux 2.9.1._

 ---